-34 West Main Street,
+34 W. Main Street,

-1 person favorited this theater
+3 people favorited this theater

 Located on W. Main Street, just west of Deer Park Avenue.
 The Capitol Theatre was built by the Riley Brothers in 1922 as a sister theatre to their Capitol Theatre in Riverhead, NY.
-Designed by architect J.H.
-Phillips in a Colonial rRevival style.
+Designed by architect John H. Phillips in a Colonial Revival style.
 Seating was provided for 1,050 in orchestra and balcony levels.
+It was equipped with a Wurlitzer organ.
 The property entered into bankruptcy and closed on December 20, 1924.
 The theatre reopened under new ownership with the name Babylon Theatre in February 1925.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.